Finasteride: History

 Finasteride was developed by Merck under the code name MK-906.
-A team led by chemist Gary Rasmusson and biologist Jerry Brooks developed potential 5α-reductase inhibitors based on transition state inhibitors, using an iterative process of molecular design, testing, and redesign.
-In 1992, finasteride (5 mg) was approved by the U.S. Food and Drug Administration (FDA) for treatment of BPH, which Merck marketed under the brand name Proscar.
+A team led by chemist Gary Rasmusson and biologist Jerry Brooks developed potential 5α-reductase inhibitors based on transition-state inhibitors, using an iterative process of molecular design, testing, and redesign.
+In 1992, finasteride (5 mg) was approved by the US Food and Drug Administration (FDA) for treatment of BPH, which Merck marketed under the brand name Proscar.
 Rasmusson and Brooks were awarded IPO's "Inventor of the Year" award in 1993 for their work on finasteride.
 In 1997, Merck was successful in obtaining FDA approval for a second indication of finasteride (1 mg) for treatment of male pattern hair loss, which was marketed under the brand name Propecia.
 It was the first 5α-reductase inhibitor to be introduced and was followed by dutasteride in 2001.
 The first study of finasteride in the treatment of hirsutism in women was published in 1994.